-One of the biggest "selling points" of the cloud is its ability to move seamlessly between devices.
-When you're working on your PC at the office, you open files from the cloud as if they were on your hard drive.
-You can start work on your PC at home and finish it on your tablet on the train.
-That's because the cloud makes it easy to share files and folders across all your devices.
+One of the biggest selling points of the cloud is its ability to move seamlessly between devices.
+You open files from the cloud as if they were on your hard drive.
+Start work on your PC at the office, pick it up on your tablet on the train, and finish it on your laptop at home.
+The cloud makes it easy to share files and folders across all your devices.

 Enhanced Security Features